$412 Find Cheap Flights from Middle East to the United States

 • How far in advance should I book a flight from Middle East to the United States?

-To get a below average price on the flight from Middle East to the United States, you should book around 3 weeks before departure.
+To get a below average price on the flight from Middle East to the United States, you should book around 3 weeks before departure, which saves you about 9% compared to booking last minute.
 For the absolute cheapest price, our data suggests you should book 26 weeks before departure.

 • How many cities have direct flights to the United States?